Puara/puara-controller/README.md

 The [config.json](/config.json) file is set up to send all available game controller data.
 At this moment it is mandatory to load the file to run the program (using the `-c` option).

-OBS: The range parameter only modifies values and axis (X, Y, and Z).
+OBS: The range parameter only modifies values and axes (X, Y, and Z).
 It does not range timestamps or event durations.

 You can also add strings and hardcoded OSC arguments.
-SOme examples are available at the [config.json](/config.json) file.
+Some examples are available in the [config.json](/config.json)](/config.json) file.

 ## Troubleshoot / Extra info